 Overview

-The Summer Undergraduate Research Experience (SURE) is a free 9-week program that provides supplementary infrastructure to undergraduate students at the University of Hawai‘i at Mānoa (UHM) during the summer.
+The Summer Undergraduate Research Experience (SURE) is a free nine-week program that provides supplementary infrastructure to undergraduate students at the University of Hawai‘i at Mānoa (UHM) during the summer.
+The 2024 program starts on June 5 and ends with the SURE Symposium on August 2.

-SURE provides participants with a cohort of undergraduate peers; 9 weeks of programming, including professional development modules and a presentation venue; and the Mentoring Grant to support eligible student projects.
+SURE provides participants with a cohort of undergraduate peers; nine weeks of programming, including professional development modules and a presentation venue; and the Mentoring Grant to support eligible student projects.

 Note that SURE does not provide undergraduate students with research/creative work projects, positions, or mentors.